PSL Hamaray Heroes Award

-HBL PSL Hamaray Heroes Award was introduced by Pakistan Cricket Board during the tournament of Pakistan Super League in 2020.
-According to the criteria of the Hamaray Heroes campaign, online nominations of individuals (with notable achievements) are received from the fans and 34 winners are finally shortlisted by PCB Board of Governors for HBL PSL Hamaray Heroes Award with a Cash Prize of PKR 240,000.00 every year.
-Individuals from different walks of life (including sports, education, healthcare, art, culture, music, social work and technology) can be nominated who directly help others, whose work is improving the wellbeing of others, or whose achievements are inspiring others.
-Being the unsung heroes, the selected 34 winners of HBL PSL Hamaray Heroes Award are being recognized, celebrated and encouraged throughout the 34 matches of the tournament.
+HBL PSL Hamaray Heroes Award was introduced by Pakistan Cricket Board during the 2020 edition of the Pakistan Super League.
+According to the criteria of the Hamaray Heroes campaign, online nominations of individuals (with notable achievements) are received from the fans and 34 winners are finally shortlisted by PCB Board of Governors for HBL PSL Hamaray Heroes Award with a cash prize of PKR 240,000.00 every year.
+Individuals from different walks of life (including sports, education, healthcare, art, culture, music, social work and technology) can be nominated who directly help others, whose work contributes to the wellbeing of others, or whose achievements inspire others.
+Being the unsung heroes, the selected 34 winners of HBL PSL Hamaray Heroes Award are recognized, celebrated and encouraged throughout the 34 matches of the tournament.